blzbruno/Autolike.js/README.md

 Instructions
 ============
+- Go to a facebook page
-- Copy the code from scrolldown.js and put it as the URL in your console to load all posts.
+- Copy the code from scrolldown.js and paste and press "Enter" in your console to load all posts.
 - After all post is showing, copy the code from autolike.js and put it in your console.
-- Go to a facebook page
-- Click the bookmarklet and watch as each post is automatically 'liked'!
+- Watch as each post is automatically 'liked'!
 - Go get a burrito to celebrate and think about all the time and critical brain power you'll save by indiscriminately liking every facebook post you come across.
 Let Autolike.js do it's job while you do important non-facebook related tasks.

 Features